-The previous table shows a continued increase in citizen-generated calls for service over time, along with a significant recent increase in proactivity by officers.
-The increases in proactivity and traffic stops are a direct reflection of the Targeted Analytical Policing methods recently adopted by the Department, which have increasingly targeted traffic enforcement and other activities.
+The previous table shows a continued, and significant increase in citizen-generated calls for service over time, along with a stagnation in proactivity by officers.
+The increases in community demands on police services has impacted the ability of our officers to be proactive with our current staffing levels.